 Surrounded by the Pacific Ocean, Japan is an island nation located in East Asia that’s best known for seamlessly blending its past with the present.
 Famous for its ancient shrines, temples, and palaces, which symbolize history and tradition, Japan’s modern cities are filled with new-age technology and innovation.

-With a diverse natural landscape that ranges from volcanoes and mountains to beaches and plains, the country has a timeless beauty that can transport you back to the country’s earlier days.
-Home to a kind and respectful citizens who are proud of their nation, visitors will be able to dive into Japan’s culture the moment they step off the plane.
+With a diverse natural landscape that ranges from volcanoes and mountains to beaches and plains, the country has a timeless beauty, which can transport you back to the country’s earlier days.
+Home to kind and respectful citizens who are proud of their nation, visitors will be able to dive into Japan’s culture the moment they step off the plane.
+And likely into its internationally beloved cuisine as well.

 日本へようこそ – Welcome to Japan!